marmelab/react-admin/docs/Actions.md

 };
 ```

-The callback takes 3 arguments:
+The callback takes 5 arguments:
- - the page to redirect the user to ('list', 'create', 'edit', 'show', or a custom path)
+ - The page to redirect the user to ('list', 'create', 'edit', 'show', a function or a custom path)
- - the current `basePath`
+ - The current `basePath`
- - the `id` of the record to redirect to (if any)
+ - The `id` of the record to redirect to (if any)
+ - A record like object to be passed to the first argument, when the first argument is a function
+ - A `state` to be set to the location

 Here are more examples of `useRedirect` calls: